Vocabulary Superseded — 2026-07-06

 Ma laha min qarar — "having no stability/permanence."
 Qarar means a settled abode, a place of rest, a fixed location in reality.
 Batil has none.
 It is always positionally unstable — always requiring continuous external force to maintain its apparent position.
 The Ba'alist state is, on this reading, structurally exhausting to maintain precisely because it is a surface attachment.
 It requires continuous violence, continuous suppression, continuous renewal of the Legitimacy Name fraud — because none of these can substitute for the asluha thabit it does not have.

-Tafsir al-Qummi records from Imam al-Sadiq (as) on this passage: "The good tree is the believer — his root is in the Wilayah, his branches ascend to Allah, he gives fruit every season.
+Tafsir al-Qummi records from Imam al-Sadiq (A.S.) on this passage: "The good tree is the believer — his root is in the Wilayah, his branches ascend to Allah, he gives fruit every season.
 The corrupt tree is the hypocrite — he appears to be a tree but his root is above the surface.
 He has no connection to the ground of truth."
 The Imam maps the tree ontology directly onto the human register: the person whose authority-claim is grounded in the Wilayah (divine appointment) is rooted; the person whose claim is grounded in tribal power, political maneuvering, or institutional inheritance is surface-attached.

-Three Additional Definitions — Demolition, Constitutive Perishing, and Sterility
+Section V · Three Additional Definitions — Demolition, Constitutive Perishing, and Sterility

 "Rather, We hurl the Haq against the Batil, and it demolishes it — and behold, it vanishes."